akrisanov/docstring-verifier/README.md

 The implementation plan can be found in [MVP.md](./docs/MVP.md).

-Sneak peek of the extension prototype (day 2) in action:
+Sneak peek of the extension prototype in action:

 ![Demo](./docs/day3.png)